mchancan/flynet/README.md

 We provide a demo on a subset of the Nordland dataset.

-After downloading the dataset from here [here](https://drive.google.com/open?id=1xrHKrHYgSqrMk9-XeC1qIe8UYDmOsgfd), extract it into the `dataset/` folder and run:
+After downloading the dataset from [here](https://drive.google.com/open?id=1xrHKrHYgSqrMk9-XeC1qIe8UYDmOsgfd), extract it into the `dataset/` folder and run:

 	python main.py